Inflectra/spira-documentation/docs/Spira-User-Manual/Commits.md

 - currently selected branch
 - commit name
-- commit summary message (artifacts tokens are links that will open that artifact)
+- commit message (artifacts tokens are links that will open that artifact)
 - author of the commit
 - date and time the commit was made
 - associated build, if there is one (clicking on the build will open the [build details](../Release-Management/#build-details) page for that build)